 3 Apps to Boost Your Mental Health

 May is Mental Health Awareness Month and I was reminded of an article I read at the start of the year called “Mental Illness in the Web Industry” by Brandon Gregory.
-In the article he explores the idea that creatives may be particularly vulnerable to mental illness while raising the question, “What can industries with high numbers of creative roles can do about it?”
+In the article, he explores the idea that creatives may be particularly vulnerable to mental

 I was particularly fond of how he interviewed creatives who struggle with mental illness.
-Being a creative myself and having many valued relationships with other creatives in my life I wondered how we could care for ourselves and each other in light of this struggle.
-I started to do some research into apps that can boost one’s mental health, I tried out 3 mental apps for 1 week and here’s how it went.
+Being a creative myself, and having many valued relationships with other creatives in my life, I wondered how we could care for each other and ourselves in light of this struggle.
+I started to do some research into apps that can boost one’s mental health.
+I tried out 3 mental apps for 1 week, and here’s how it went.

 App 1: Headspace